Sources and Channels — How Picasi Collects Data

 As a final step, an email address is always created.
 You can use this to manually subscribe to newsletters—the content will then land directly in your inbox.

-Adding Channels Manually
+Add Channels Manually

 Automatic discovery doesn’t always find all channels.
-If you know a company has a LinkedIn account that Picasi didn’t find, you can add the channel manually—using the direct profile URL.
+If you know that a company has a LinkedIn account that Picasi didn’t find, you can add the channel manually—using the direct profile URL.

 Retrieval Frequency